Elephant calf, protected by the massive umbrella of the mother elephant, Kruger National Park

-Yes - we believe we can make this happen in front of your eyes, as it often does in the savannah of Kenya in East Africa.
-Even better - the value photo tour price of $5,895.00 includes all lodging and meal expenses while on safari.
+Yes - we believe we can make this happen in front of your eyes, as it often does in the savahna of Kenya in east Africa.
+Even better - the value photo tour price of $5,895 includes all lodging and meal expenses during the adventure.
 That's a significant discount from the average safari tour of the area and it is specifically designed for a small group of photographers.

-Longtime wildlife tour leader, Daryl Hunter has crafted an affordable photo safari in a traditionally expensive part of the Masai Mara National Reserve which is actually an extension of the more famous Serengeti.
-We also will also stay in the Mara North Conservancy, a beautiful private wilderness area of more than 70,000 acres.
-Jennifer Hall will bring her wildlife expertise along.
-Jen has also been to Kenya several times before and is the lead crafter of this safari.
+Longtime wildlife tour leader Daryl Hunter has crafted an affordable photo safari in a traditionally expensive part of the Masai Mara Game National Park which as actually an extension of the more famous Serrengeti.
+Jeniffer Hall will bring her wildlife expertice along also, Jen has been to Kenya several times before.

 Masai Mara Lion family

-Masai Mara National Reserve is a legendary locale - known throughout the world for its diversity of species and dramatic landscapes.
-The diversity of habitats in the park, from open savannahs to lush riverine forests, allows photographers the benefit of selecting preferred landscapes for their photographs.
-The animals in the Masai Mara have adapted to the presence of vehicles which gives photographers many opportunities to get that special shot.
+Masai Mara National Park is a legendary locale - known throughout the world for its diversity of species and dramatic landscapes.
+The diversity of habitats in the park, from open savannas to lush riverine forests, allows photographers the benefit of selecting preferred landscapes for their photographs.
+The animals in the park have adapted to the presence of vehicles which gives photographers many opportunities to get that special shot.

 It has been said that even an hour in paradise is a rewarding experience and this can also be said to be true of Africa's greatest wildlife sanctuary.
-Yes, an hour is rewarding, but a week is a life-changing experience.
+Yes, an hour is rewarding, but six-plus days is a life-changing experience.
 For an authentic safari experience, this heart of Kenya safari will give us an unbelievable overview of this iconic destination.

 Mating pair of lions